Saucy Peanut Butter Chicken Thighs

 This post may contain affiliate links.
 Please read our disclosure policy.

-This saucy chicken recipe is ideal with steamed rice or cauliflower rice.
-You could also opt for some rice noodles..
-In the pictures, you see basic steamed broccoli and red peppers.
+This saucy chicken recipe is ideal served with steamed basmati rice.
+You could also opt for some rice noodles.
+In the pictures, I’ve served this with some simple steamed broccoli and red peppers.

 How to store peanut butter chicken thighs